vijendra1125/Evolution-of-DL-Based-End-to-End-2D-Image-Semantic-Segmentation/README.md

 # Evolution-of-DL-Based-End-to-End-Sementic-Segmentation
 In this repository we focus to compile noticable research done in the field of end to end semantic segmentation of 2D-images using Deep Learning(DL).

-Note:
-* I am not focusing on the work done for sementic segmentaiton of RGB-D or 3D image segmentation here
-* This repository will updated with time to add more detail

 ## Survey
 * 20170422 [A Review on Deep Learning Techniques Applied to Semantic Segmentation](https://arxiv.org/abs/1704.06857)
 * 20180307 [RTSeg: Real-time Semantic Segmentation Comparative Study](https://arxiv.org/abs/1803.02758)